luciolucio/holi/CONTRIBUTING.md

 ## Any other fixes, requests, bugs etc

-Feel free to send a pull request, or to open an [issue](https://github.com/luciolucio/holi/issues)
+Send a pull request, or open an [issue](https://github.com/luciolucio/holi/issues).